 - Poor maintenance

-The injured party may be the driver of another vehicle, a passenger on the bus, or a pedestrian who was crossing the street, or a passing bicyclist.
+The injured party may be the driver of another vehicle, a passenger on the bus, a pedestrian who was crossing the street, or a passing bicyclist.
 A single bus accident may result in injuries to many people.
-The injuries for a bus accident can range from minor cuts to fatalities.
+The injuries for a bus accident can range from minor cuts to catastrophic fatalities.

 Attorney for Bus Accidents in Glendale, CA